Contains the active ingredient mirtazapine

 increase in appetite, weight gain

-occasional dizziness or faintness, especially when you get up quickly from a lying or sitting position
+occasional dizziness or faintness, especially when you get up quickly from a lying

 swollen ankles or feet as a result of fluid accumulation (oedema)